 - Graduate Record Examination (General Test) scores

-- Official undergraduate and graduate transcript(s) from all tertiary instritutions you have attended
+- Unofficial or Official undergraduate and graduate transcript(s) from all tertiary instritutions you have attended

 - Three letters of recommendation